MatrixPilot/MatrixPilot/Tools/uav_log_to_kml/Readme.txt

 http://groups.google.com/group/uavdevboard.

 CURRENT TODOs:
-1) Improve the initial GUI Window - start to make useable by non programmers.
+1) Improve the initial GUI Window - make it more useable by non programmers.
-2) Add Ardustation support (need some telemetry files to write and test code).
+2) Improve Ardustation support (need some telemetry files to write and test code).

 Pete Hollands